O-Vault/O-Vault/readme.md

 - To log an issue or enhancement ticket, follow this [link](https://github.com/O-Vault/O-Vault/issues)
 - Or you can share your thoughs in the [Discussions page](https://github.com/O-Vault/O-Vault/discussions)

+## Manifesto

+### Offline

+O-Vault is an «Offline» Password Manager.
+It means the vault is stored on the user device, it takes the form of an encrypted file.
+There is no «cloud» where the vault is sync and there will never be.
+There is also no need to create an account to use the app.

+### Secure

+Security is the **number one priority** and will always be.
+Even if security is taken very seriously, a user should have the choice to enable or not the highest level of security.
+For example, a user should be able to use a weak password to protect his vault if this is what he wants but in this case he needs to know that his vault is vulnerable.

 ## Source code

 The source code is on [github](https://github.com/O-Vault/O-Vault/).